tronprotocol/documentation/English_Documentation/TRON_Blockchain_Explorer_Introduction/Guide_to_voting_on_the_new_block_explorer.md

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/Blockchain-Explorer/7.png)

-## 7. An amount of TRX has to be frozen in order to vote for Super Representatives.
-To freeze balance, click the FREEZE button in ACCOUNT, enter the amount of TRX you’d like to freeze, check the box to confirm freezing ****TRX for at least 3 days, and click FREEZE BALANCE to complete your freeze.
+## 7. An certain amount of TRX has to be frozen in order to vote for Super Representatives.

++ To freeze balance, click the FREEZE button in ACCOUNT.
++ Enter the amount of TRX you’d like to freeze.
++ Check the box to confirm freezing ****TRX for at least 3 days.
++ Click FREEZE BALANCE to complete your freeze.

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/Blockchain-Explorer/8.png)